jackson-hu1279/Livability-of-Melbourne/README.md

 COMP90024 Cluster and Cloud Computing Assignment 2 - TEAM 53

+An Analysis of **Crimes** and **Mental Health** in Local Government Authorities Based on Tweet Data

 ## Overview
 This is the git repository for COMP90024 Assignment 2 Team 53.
 The purpose of this assignment is to develop a cloud based solution to explore aspects of the livability of Melbourne through a set of livability indicators by developing scenarios for these indicators and analysing the scenarios based on real time tweet data.
-In this project, we focused on the neighbourhood and health indicators, specifically focusing on the crime and mental health aspect in Greater Melbourne.
+In this project, we focused on the neighbourhood and health indicators, specifically focusing on the **crime** and **mental health** aspect in Greater Melbourne.

-## Video
+## Videos
 https://youtube.com/playlist?list=PLNH1Fhe-gYxM0mh9OAEuU9f57RHeB2Llb

 ## Report
 - [Project Report](./CCC2022-Team53-Report.pdf)

-## Software Tool
+## Software Tools
 - Ansible
 - CouchDB
 - Docker